nvareille/KhelljyrExamples/README.md

 Samples created with Khelljyr Pebble Framework 0.12 (https://github.com/nvareille/Khelljyr)

 To build the projects:

-- Clone Khelljyr repository (https://github.com/nvareille/Khelljyr) here.
+- Clone KhelljyrTools repository (https://github.com/nvareille/KhelljyrTools) and install it
 - Go to the selected project and go in src.
-- type "ln -s ../../Khelljyr"
+- type "khelljyr download"
 - Go to parent folder.

 The projects are ready to be built !